marcohern/dimages/README.md

 You will be prompted to select a provider.
 Select **Marcohern\Dimages\DimagesServiceProvider** by typing the number, then press RETURN.

+A message will confirm that the dimages config has been copied to your config directory.

 ```bash
 Copied File [\vendor\marcohern\dimages\publishables\config\dimages.php] To [\config\dimages.php]
 Publishing complete.